 Contact Solution and Spare Lenses

-If you wear contacts, be sure to pack contact solution and extra lens.
+If you wear contacts, be sure to pack contact solution and extra lenses.
 On cold nights, sleep with your contact case inside your sleeping bag to keep them from freezing.

 Toilet Paper and Hand Sanitizer